 Specimens range from taxidermy (snakes, small mammals, birds, and more) to fossils and skeletons to touchable pelts, animals in jars, puppets, plant pressings, and pinned insects.
 We also have teacher kits, complete with lesson plans, books, specimens, and other materials.
 Search our specimen database.

 Museum Access Funds are available to fund annual Nature to You memberships for qualified Title I schools.
-Applications for the '24-'25 school year will open on Monday, August 5.
+All ‘24 - ‘25 scholarships have been awarded.
+If you would like to be added to the waitlist, submit an application at this link and you may be contacted if a school withdraws from the program.
 If you have any questions, please email us at loanprogram@sdnhm.org or call us at 619.255.0236.

 Join the Nature to You Loan Program and gain access to more than 1,300 specimens and over 15 different teacher kits.
 Our collection represents the biologic and geologic diversity of the southwestern United States, Baja California, and the world!